 A recent report suggests that the current state of climate change is alarming.
 Climate change puts billions of people at risk of events like extreme hurricane seasons and rising sea levels.

-However, data and analytics are playing a critical role in informing us about the situation, planning what’s ahead, and raising awareness about how to help our climate.
+However, data and analytics play a critical role in informing us about the situation, planning ahead, and raising awareness about how to help our climate.

-With the volume of data increasing on environmental issues, consider a few of the ways that data and advanced analytics/AI technologies are helping solve growing climate change challenges and concerns.
+With the volume of data increasing on environmental issues, consider a few ways that data and advanced analytics/AI technologies are helping solve growing climate change challenges and concerns.